Let’s talk education.

 4) Future earnings

 50 years ago there was an old boys network that would ensure that your child got a job for life after a private school education.
-That shit really existed but it has now gone.
+That happened but it’s now gone.

 In the City, The Escape Artist saw the last of these dinosaurs go extinct as British merchant banks got bought up by foreigners who felt (not unreasonably) that people should actually work hard and deliver results for their bonus rather than just have gone to the right school.

-The Escape Artist hired quite a few bright young people during my finance career.
+I hired quite a few bright young people during my finance career.
 There was never a shortage of exam factory product.
 So good exam results were never what swung my final decision.
-I looked for people with drive and motivation.
+I looked for people with unusual drive and motivation.

 5) Games and exercise